timoho98/Trueforce-For-All/README.md

 attenuation point and isn't implemented yet.
 Useful on its own, even with all Trueforce effects turned off.

-> **Status:** v0.x, actively developed.
-The plugin is functional today; the
-> default presets are still being tuned.
-Feedback welcome.

 ## Supported wheels